treepeck/chego/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 [![Go Reference](https://pkg.go.dev/badge/github.com/treepeck/chego.svg)](https://pkg.go.dev/github.com/treepeck/chego)

-Chego implements chessboard state management and legal move generation.
+Chego implements chessboard state management, legal move generation, and move<br/>
+compression.

 Piece positions are stored as bitboards.

 Move generation is implemented using the Magic Bitboards method.

+Compression is implemented using the Huffman coding method.

-It is assigned to use in the web-servers (for example, [justchess.org](https://justchess.org/)),<br/>
-hence it does not provide any GUI or CLI.
+It is assigned to use in the web-servers (for example, [justchess.org](https://justchess.org/)), hence it doesn't<br/> provide any GUI or CLI.

 ## Usage